Xerox art: Early history 1960s–1970s

 The first artists recognized to make copy art are Charles Arnold, Jr., and Wallace Berman.
 Charles Arnold, Jr., an instructor at Rochester Institute of Technology, made the first photocopies with artistic intent in 1961 using a large Xerox camera on an experimental basis.
 Berman, called the "father" of assemblage art, would use a Verifax photocopy machine (Kodak) to make copies of the images, which he would often juxtapose in a grid format.
 Berman was influenced by his San Francisco Beat circle and by Surrealism, Dada, and the Kabbalah.
 Sonia Landy Sheridan began teaching the first course in the use of copiers at the Art Institute of Chicago in 1970.

 In the 1960s and 1970s, Esta Nesbitt was one of the earliest artists experimenting with xerox art.
-She invent three xerography techniques, named transcapsa, photo-transcapsa, and chromacapsa.
+She invented three xerography techniques, named transcapsa, photo-transcapsa, and chromacapsa.
 Nesbitt worked closely with Anibal Ambert and Merle English at Xerox Corporation, and the company sponsored her art research from 1970 until 1972.

 Seth Siegelaub and Jack Wendler made Untitled (Xerox Book) with artists Carl Andre, Robert Barry, Douglas Huebler, Joseph Kosuth, Sol LeWitt, Robert Morris, and Lawrence Weiner in 1968.

 Copy artists' dependence upon the same machines does not mean that they share a common style or aesthetic.
 Artists as various as Ian Burn (a conceptual/process artist who made another Xerox Book in 1968), Laurie-Rae Chamberlain (a punk-inspired colour Xeroxer exhibiting in the mid 1970s) and Helen Chadwick (a feminist artist using her own body as subject matter in the 1980s) have employed photocopiers for very different purposes.

 Other artists who have made significant use of the machines include: Carol Key, Sarah Willis, Joseph D. Harris, Tyler Moore, the Copyart Collective of Camden, as well as: